BlasBenito/PalaeoFireModeling/README.md

 + **Temperature** (average of montly minimum temperatures) time series for the study area computed from palaeoclimatic data at annual resolution provided by the [TraCe simulation](http://www.cgd.ucar.edu/ccr/TraCE/), a transient model for the global climate evolution of the last 21K years with an annual resolution.
 The single temperature value of every year is converted into a temperature map (200 x 200 m resolution) using a lapse rate map based on the elevation map.
 Temperature, along with slope, is used to compute habitat suitability by using a logistic equation.
 Habitat suitability affects plant growth and survival.

 + **Fire**: The charcoal accumulation rate record (CHAR) from El Portalet palaeoenvironmental sequence (Gil-Romera et al., 2014) is used as input to simulate forest fires.
 A value of this time series is read each year, and a random number in the range [0, 1] is generated.
 If the random number is lower than the *Fire-probability-per-year* (FPY) parameter defined by the user, the value from the charcoal time series is multiplied by the parameter *Number-ignitions-per-fire-event* (NIF) (defined by the user) to compute the number of ignitions for the given year.
-As many adult treeF as ignitions are selected to start spreading fire.
+As many adult tree as ignitions are selected to start spreading fire.
 Fire spreads to a neighbor patch if there is an adult tree in there, and a random number in the range [0, 1] is higher than the northness value of the patch.

 ### Biotic component